sysbio-curie/BioNetworksTutorial_ICSB2016/README.md

 ** **
 **Downloadable materials**

 Participants are encouraged to download didactic materials and install essential software before the tutorial.
+The materials will be available from early September.

 ** **
 **Organizing committee**